explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 ## Reviewer AyvP

-_Restriction to single papers._

-Nothing about our design restricts it to single papers, although for our evaluation we have only considered excerpts from single papers.
+_Restriction to single papers._ Nothing about our design restricts it to single papers, although for our evaluation we have only considered excerpts from single papers.
 A multi-paper setup is an interesting use case and one we will consider for future work.

-_Checks for more complex claims cannot be generated with LLMs._
+_Checks for more complex claims cannot be generated with LLMs.
+Even for the simple cases, a human has to verify the generated links._ Keeping a human in the loop for verification purposes seems important from a trust point of view.
+However, there do seem to be some likely ways this could be improved: in particular for cases where an LLM is unable to generate a full solution in one step, we envisage a more interactive workflow similar to working with Copilot.

+The most important consideration here

 ## Planned revisions to paper